ricab/scope_guard/docs/precond.md

 sg::make_scope_guard([]() noexcept {/*bool ignored =*/ foo();}); // OK
 ```

-#### _nothrow_-invocable
+### _nothrow_-invocable

 The callback SHOULD NOT throw _when invoked_.
-Clients SHOULD pass only
+Marking callbacks `noexcept` is
-`noexcept` callbacks to `make_scope_guard`.
-Throwing from a callback that is
+RECOMMENDED.
+Throwing from a callback that is _associated_ with an active scope
-associated with an active scope guard when it goes out of scope results in a
+guard when it goes out of scope results in a call to `std::terminate`.
+Clients
-call to `std::terminate`.
-Clients MAY use a lambda to wrap something that throws
+MAY use a lambda to wrap something that throws in a `try-catch` block, choosing
-in a `try-catch` block, choosing to deal with or ignore exceptions.
+to deal with or ignore exceptions.

 ###### Compile time enforcement: